About the program

 The Bond University Faculty of Law Visiting Scholar Program hosts academics from around Australia and overseas to undertake research and to participate in the academic life of the Bond University Faculty of Law.

 Approved visiting scholars are provided with a workspace, IT access and library access.
-They are encouraged to participate in the academic life of the Faculty including research seminars and public lectures.
+They are encouraged to participate in the academic life of our Faculty of Law including research seminars and public lectures.
 Visiting scholars may also be able to attend law classes with the permission of the Executive Dean.

 International visitors may require a visa.
 It is the visiting scholar’s responsibility to obtain an appropriate visa that allows them to undertake all the activities they plan to do while in Australia.
 Depending on the type of visa, processing times can take up to several months so it is important that prospective visitors lodge their Visiting Scholar Program application early.
 For information about visas, prospective visitors should refer to the Australian Government's Department of Home Affairs website or contact the nearest Australian Embassy, Consulate or High Commission office for advice.

-Prospective visitors should email the following to [email protected] at least three months prior to their intended visit:
+To be considered, prospective visitors should email the following at least three months prior to their intended visit:

 - A completed Visiting Scholar Program Application Form;